Rotation-Induced Effective Anisotropy in White Dwarfs as a Newtonian Benchmark with Relativistic Scale Assessment: Applicability diagnostics and reference formulations

-Operationally, $M_{\rm lim}$ is identified as the discrete maximum of $M(\log_{10}\rho_c;f)$ on the scanned grid.
-In the present scans the maximum occurs at $\log_{10}\rho_c=11$, hence $(M_{\rm lim},R_{\rm lim})$ should be interpreted as saturation estimates in the explored domain.
-The consolidated readout is reported in Table~\ref{tab:summary}.
+Operationally, $M_{\rm lim}$ is the discrete maximum of $M(\log_{10}\rho_c;f)$ on the scanned grid.
+In the present calculations this maximum occurs at $\log_{10}\rho_c=11$ for all reported fixed-$f$ sequences.
+The quantities $(M_{\rm lim},R_{\rm lim})$ should therefore be read as high-density saturation estimates for the adopted Newtonian microphysics and density interval, not as exact maximum-mass configurations of rotating white dwarfs.

+This distinction fixes the scope of the analysis.
+We do not perform a radial perturbation calculation and do not derive a full stability criterion for rotating equilibria.
+The limiting readout is used only to compare the fixed-$f$ sequences on a common basis.
+The range of use of the one-dimensional rotation mapping is assessed separately through the diagnostics introduced below.